Skip to content

 2. If your banner loads asynchronously and you see early Google tag requests, review whether your setup uses a short wait_for_update window.
 Google documents this as a way to give the CMP time to push consent updates before tags send data.

-Step 6: Test Before Publishing
+Step 6: Test before publishing

 Verify the setup using GTM's Preview Mode alongside your browser's network inspector before you publish anything.